 All trips are planned according to the needs of each individual child.
 All children are catered for.
 Only in exceptional circumstances, after a thorough risk assessment has been completed and a discussion between SLT and parents would a child be unable to attend an extra-curricular activity.

-We have a Pastoral Support Manager (Helen Brunning) that works across both schools.
-She works with the children and the families, as well as other agencies such as Family Support Practitioners and social workers.
+- We have a Pastoral Support Manager (Helen Brunning) that works across both schools.
+She works with the children and their families, as well as other agencies such as Family Support Practitioners and social workers.

-Both Maidstone and Causton follow the ‘Thrive Approach’ - https://www.thriveapproach.com this is where we work together to support children in being ‘valued, involved and appreciated’ We have six Thrive Practitioners across the Federation - Lizzie Girling, Andrea Clifton, Lindsay Lock, Sarah Wheddon, Stacey Challis, Emma Cleveland
+- Both Maidstone and Causton follow the ‘Thrive Approach’ - https://www.thriveapproach.com this is where we work together to support children in being ‘valued, involved and appreciated’ We have three Thrive Practitioners across the Federation - Lizzie Girling, Andrea Clifton, Sarah Wheddon.

-At both schools the children are able to represent their class in school council meetings.
+At both schools the children are able to represent their class in Young Governor meetings.
 This includes SEN pupils.

 We use the following specialist services in the schools: